Back to Guides

 2. Overview of NIS2 Implementation in Bulgaria

-The revised statute modernizes governance rules, incident reporting structures, supervisory authority powers, and sanction mechanisms.
+The amended Cybersecurity Act aligns with Directive (EU) 2022/2555 and significantly expands the scope of regulated entities, introduces the essential/important entity classification, and modernizes governance rules, incident reporting structures, supervisory authority powers, and sanction mechanisms.

 3. Scope of Application in Bulgaria